History of the galgo

 It was such a valuable animal that the punishment for a person who killed a galgo was the same as that for the murder of a person.
 There was even a medieval law that prohibited peasants from having one.

-After several centuries enjoying the privileged position of being considered the king of the races, the last century has seen the role of galgos deteriorate in a drastic way.
+After several centuries enjoying their privileged position of being considered the king of the races, the last century has seen the role of galgos deteriorated in a drastic way.

-The incredible speed of the galgo (it is the 18th fastest land mammal) has created a lucrative industry based on bets on the result of organized races.
+The incredible speed of the galgo (it is the 18th fastest land mammal) has created a lucrative industry based on bets on the result.